 FRAME (Fund for the Replacement of Animals in Medical Experiments) is pleased to see publication of the paper Animal-friendly affinity reagents: Replacing the needless in the haystack.
 The opinion paper highlights the somewhat hidden cost to animal lives in the production of animal-derived antibodies, which are used in a wide range of scientific and commercial […]

 Undergraduate students from Nottingham Trent University have worked on behalf of FRAME with the aim of promoting engagement with the issues affecting animal experimentation and alternatives, and exploring ways in which it can be incorporated into the secondary school curriculum.
 The university students created a survey to identify what if anything is already taught, what […]

 A proposal to ban the import of monkeys into Australia is being opposed by scientific associations from across the globe.
 The plan was put forward by a member of the Australian Greens Party as an extension of the country’s Environment Protection and Biodiversity Conservation Act.
 Now, the scientific journal Nature reports, opposition has been raised […]

 Between April 2014 and March 2015, 429 patients died waiting for an organ transplant in the UK.
 A further 807 patients were removed from the transplant list as deteriorating health meant that an organ donation would no longer be in the patient’s best interest.
 The lack of donated viable organs has led researchers to try […]

 FRAME carried out a review of mouse models used to study Parkinson’s disease.
 The findings were presented by intern Michelle Maurer from Johannes Gutenberg University of Mainz, Germany.
-Download the slides by clicking here: Parkinsons_Mouse_Presentation Related Posts Animal free research sheds light on the association between obesity and skeletal muscle loss Researchers at the FRAME Alternatives Laboratory […]
+Download the slides by clicking here: Parkinsons_Mouse_Presentation Related Posts FRAME funded research looks at establishing D.magna model to study ageing Last year FRAME awarded a grant to Dr Leda […]